DannieBGoode/opensx70/_posts/2018/02/2018-02-02-aladdin-works.md

 Finally got the time to start testing Aladdin.

 Soldering the FPC is **A ROYAL PAIN** I could do it (sort of) on my second trial.
-But then I couldn't solder the light meter cheap.
+But then I couldn't solder the light meter chip.
 The conclusion is that .5mm pitch SMD electronic components are not at a human scale.
+Or maybe I am just too old for this shit.

 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/02/aladdin-blink-3.jpg)
 ![Fire image]({{site.url}}/{{site.baseurl}}img/2018/02/aladdin-blink-4.jpg)